 - Redundancy pay

 When does an employee’s final pay need to be made?

-How to use your annual leave payout calculator
+How to get your annual leave payout calculation

 Now get your calculator.
 You need to consider a number of variables to calculate annual leave payout requirements owed to your employee, including:

 - whether annual leave loading applies (see below!)